cytronicoder/yala-recap-2022/README.md

-### 📂 This repository is now archived as a finished project.
+### 📂 This repository is now archived as a finished project

 # YALA 2022 Recap